Soupu07/Telco-Customer-Churn-Prediction/README.md

 -Which customer segment has the highest churn rate?

 ## II) Revenue Analysis
-Are high-paying customers leaving?
+-Are high-paying customers leaving?

-Which contract type generates maximum customer retention?
+-Which contract type generates maximum customer retention?

-Which payment methods are associated with higher churn?
+-Which payment methods are associated with higher churn?

 ## III) Service Analysis
-Does Technical Support reduce churn?
+-Does Technical Support reduce churn?

-Does Internet Service type affect churn?
+-Does Internet Service type affect churn?

-Which telecom services encourage customers to stay?
+-Which telecom services encourage customers to stay?

 ## IV) Machine Learning Objective
 Build a predictive model that can accurately classify whether a customer will Stay or Churn.